Paycheck Protection Program

 First, the institution should notify its FCA examiner-in-charge if it is participating, or plans to participate, in the PPP.

-Second, the institution should complete the questionnaire we have developed to collect information on each institution’s PPP lending activities for each two-week period.
+Second, the institution should complete the questionnaire we have developed to collect information on each institution’s PPP lending activities.
 Lending activities represent the total volume and number of loans that the institution has approved and closed.
 Total volume reported would be the sum of the principal amount of all PPP notes.

 FCA’s chief data officer sent out the first PPP questionnaire on Friday, April 17, along with instructions for completing and submitting it.
 This questionnaire covered PPP loans made and closed from April 6 to 17.
 Originally, we had asked to receive responses to this questionnaire by April 30 (that is, within 14 days of issuing it), but we have since extended the deadline for the first questionnaire to May 7.

 To reduce the reporting burden associated with PPP reporting, FCA is extending the reporting period covered in the sixth and all subsequent questionnaires from two to four weeks.
 The sixth questionnaire, which will cover PPP loans made and closed from June 13 to July 10, was sent on July 7 and will be due by close of business July 24.
 Questionnaires will be due within 14 days after the covered reporting period ends.

 The following information will be collected in the PPP questionnaire:

 - Number and volume of PPP loans originated to new borrowers